Pachira is an incredible indoor plant, with decisively modern appeal.

 It is recommended to place clay pebbles at the bottom of the pot to facilitate drainage and avoid having the roots wallow in water.

-Pachira is a tropical plant, so it will only grow in specific climate parameters including both warmth and moisture.
+Pachira is a tropical plant, so it will only grow in specific climate parameters.
+Crucial is to have both warmth and moisture.

 Water abundantly when the soil around your pachira dries up, but don’t wait for it to be totally dry.